About Eyeshield 21

 Why ShinSena?

 Seijuurou Shin of the Oujou White Knights is Sena's first-ever rival, and one of the reasons he decides to keep playing American football.
 Sena is also the first player to ever outrun Shin, which earns him Shin's respect early on, both as a fellow athlete and a worthy opponent.
 Even as Sena meets and plays against other rivals, Shin is the one he looks up to the most, and that admiration is mutual.
-Through the duration of the series, they look to each other for motivation to improve their abilities, all with the shared hope of one day facing off again on the gridiron.
+Through the duration of the series, their rivalry is one of the main reasons they both seen to improve their abilities, all with the shared hope of one day facing off again on the gridiron.

 About